 Johnson City Medical Center, Woodridge Hospital

-Master Gardeners have partnered with the Johnson City Medical Center to create gardens that are designed to reduce stress and provide a sense of hope and renewal to any community member who enters the hospital, including patients, visitors and staff.
+At the Johnson City Medical Center visitors, patients and staff members enjoy gardens that are designed to reduce stress and provide a sense of hope and renewal.

 Tropical plants have been added indoors in several high traffic areas, providing a calm and interesting diversion for those who view them.

 The Master Gardeners are on site once a week throughout the year.
-Because the gardens are located near entrances to the hospital, we are very visible and easily accessible to anyone who has gardening questions.
+Because the gardens are located near entrances to the hospital, the gardeners are very visible and easily accessible to anyone who has gardening questions.
+They field a variety of impromptu and wide ranging inquiries.

 Woodridge Hospital is a 75-bed facility that provides mental health and chemical dependency services for children, adolescents and adults.
 The Master Gardeners plant and maintain several gardens on the property.

-The gazebo garden offers a pleasant place for families and pre- admission patients to rest and relax.
+The gazebo garden offers a pleasant place for visitors to rest and relax.

 A butterfly garden provides interest in a patient courtyard.